cassidyfoust/redux-feedback-loop-FINAL/INSTRUCTIONS.md

 # TO DO FOR CASS:
+- update readme
-- post to database on submit
+- allow user to update score
+-

 # Redux Feedback Loop